almanac-news/docker-compose/README.md

 ## Production Version

-This docker-compose file can be run from any location to boot up and environment from our latest production builds.
+This docker-compose file can be run from any location to boot up an environment from our latest production builds.

 **Don't forget to install the Redis data-volume container before running this.** The Redis data-volume is installed by running the following: $ docker create -v /data --name cachedb redis /bin/true